arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 ### Natas Level 28 → Level 29
 **Key Takeaways**

-* Observe the query= value is base64 of AES-encrypted blocks (ECB) — find the block size = 16 by sending increasing-length inputs.
+* Observe the query= value is `base64 of AES-encrypted blocks (ECB)` — find the block size = 16 by sending increasing-length inputs.
 * Identify the known-good header (blocks 1–2), known-good trailer (last blocks), a dummy block (from a 10-space query), and the known-bad block produced when ' is sent (it contains the escape /).
-* Build a malicious plaintext like AAAAAAAAA' OR 1=1 -- so the server inserts a / before the ', pushing the ' into the next block (making that the “bad” block).
+* Build a malicious plaintext like `AAAAAAAAA' OR 1=1 --` so the server inserts a / before the ', pushing the ' into the next block (making that the “bad” block).
 * Replace that bad block in the base64 ciphertext with the dummy block (so the escaped / is removed) while keeping the header, your encrypted SQL-injection payload, and the trailer intact.
-* URL-encode the concatenated base64 string, submit it to search.php?query=…, and the DB will execute the injected query — revealing the natas29 password.
+* URL-encode the concatenated base64 string, submit it to `search.php?query=…`, and the DB will execute the injected query — revealing the natas29 password.

 **Procedure**